What are you looking for?

 Cardiff might be a (comparatively) small city but, when it comes to green spaces, we really do go big.
 Bute Park, right next to Cardiff Castle, is probably the most well known and currently boasts 41 champion UK trees among its many points of interest.
 Roath Park was one of the city’s first public parks and is famous for its 30 acre boating lake and Scott memorial, in the form of a lighthouse.
 Victoria Park is well loved, especially in the summer months, for it’s Splashpad children’s play area and cast iron bandstand.
 There is a surprisingly large selection of public parks, playing fields and nature reserves to choose from, so there’s really no excuse not to head outside when the weather allows.

-If you'd like more information on how to enjoy Cardiff while getting a delighful dose of fresh air, then make sure you check out Outdoor Cardiff...
+If you'd like more information on how to enjoy Cardiff while getting a delighful dose of fresh air, then make sure you check out the Outdoor Cardiff website.